PIANO DI LAVORO ELETTRICO CEI 11-27

 A1.
 Plant decommissioning

-- Earth and short-circuit the sectioned parts in HV and MV and, where required, also in LV.
+4. Earth and short-circuit the disconnected parts in HV and MV and, where required, also in LV.

-In low and very low voltage systems, earthing and short-circuiting are not necessary, except when there is a risk that the system will be energized, for example:
+In low and extra-low voltage systems, earthing and short-circuiting are not necessary, except when there is a risk that the system will be energized, for example:

-if there are uncertainties in the correct identification of all the points of possible power supply of the live parts or in the effectiveness of the measures adopted to avoid untimely re-closure of the sectioning devices.
+• if there are uncertainties in the correct identification of all points of possible power supply to the live parts or in the effectiveness of the measures adopted to avoid inadvertent re-closure of the disconnecting devices.

-When working on overhead lines (in bare conductors or in cable) with nominal voltages up to 1000 V AC, all conductors must be earthed as close as possible to the workplace, including the neutral conductor as well as control and switching conductors, for example on mixed overhead lines for street lighting.
-In any case, all conductors specified above must be earthed and short-circuited.
+When working on overhead lines (in bare conductors or cables) with a nominal voltage of up to 1000 V AC, all conductors must be grounded as close as possible to the workstation, including the neutral conductor and control and switching conductors, for example, on mixed overhead street lighting lines.
+In any case, all conductors specified above must be grounded and short-circuited.

 Functional checks must be performed by “measurements” of physical data within electrical systems.